JasonBarahan/UofT-speedrunner/README.md

 You need to get from your dorm to your class, while grabbing a coffee and a sandwich for lunch?
 No problem, we have you covered! <i>UofT Speedrunner</i> will find the shortest route that allows you to accomplish everything in a tight timeframe!

 <h5>Compatible devices</h5>
 The program currently functions for Windows and MacOS devices.
-UNIX-based and mobile devices are not supported (yet!)
+Other UNIX-based and mobile devices are not supported (yet!)

 <h3>Features</h3>
 <ul>